itsToggle/plex_debrid/README.md

 ><details>
 >  <summary><b><u>Defining versions to download:</u></b></summary>
 >
 >  - You can define what release qualities plex_debrid should download by defining a "version".
 You can add an unlimited amount of versions by navigating to '/Settings/Scraper Settings/versions'.
-By default, plex_debrid comes with 2 version definitons ([2160 SDR], [1080p SDR])
+By default, plex_debrid only comes with 1 version definiton ([1080p SDR])
 >  - versions consist of an unlimited amount of completely customizable "rules" and "triggers".
->  - "Rules" can be either formulated as a requirement or as a preference.
+>  - "Rules" define the quality requirements of your versions.
+The rules can be either formulated as a requirement or as a preference.
 The first rule has the highest priority, the last one the lowest.
 To give some examples, here are the rules that make up the default [1080p SDR] version:
 >
 >        1) cache status  requirement :   cached
 >        2) resolution    requirement :       <=  1080